Ideas For a Travel Journal (or you could just do this.)

 Are There Any Wakeful Travel Journal Downloads I Can Put Into My Journal?

-When you sign up for the Wakeful Travel email, you will receive the Ultimate Backpacking Checklist which you can include in your travel journal.
-The Ultimate Backpacking Checklist includes everything you need from backpacking in Europe to hiking in the Amazon rainforest.
-You can read more about it here.
+When you sign up for the Wakeful Travel email, you will receive the Ultimate Backpacking Checklist (at the bottom of this post) which you can include in your travel journal.
+The Ultimate Backpacking Checklist includes everything you need from exploring Europe to hiking in the Amazon rainforest.

 Why we Still Think You Should Try the Wakeful Travel Journal